kosli-dev/cli/docs.kosli.com/content/getting_familiar_with_Kosli/querying_a_public_system/_index.md

 # Pipeline events

 <!-- Do we want this `kosli pipeline ls` ?
 Does it add much value?
-     Especially if we are pretending the reader contributed the git commit we are looking at.
 -->

 Find out which `cyber-dojo` repositories have a CI pipeline reporting to https://app.kosli.com: